 The Aleppo man isn’t the only Syrian here to tell me he can’t wear his Syria bracelet.
 A seriously cheerful employee at a maneish (flatbread Lebanese version of pizza [forgive my rough approximation!]) and pastries (stuffed with spinach) stand calls me habib-gelbi (habib=love, gelbi=my heart) when he sees my Syria wrist-band.
 He particularly wants a Hands Off Syria wristband, which I will try to get to him.
 But, he notes, he can’t wear it at work.
 Why?
 “My boss won’t let me.”

-Disturbingly, there is racism towards, well, many people in Lebanon.
-Not to the tourists, but towards Palestinians, Syrians, hired-maids from various countries.
-This is well-documented, although–of course–not all Lebanese are such (and in the south I didn’t see many hired maids, and there was a lot more brotherly/sisterly good-will).
-My Sweida friend talks about this one day.
+My Sweida friend talks one day about the discrimination he faces.
 He works in a hotel, and also–without pay–minds his uncle’s simple shop.
 In fact, he’s given up his own personal life to better that of his family: in Syria these days, because of this nonsense, manufactured war and crises, and the sanctions, and the insurgents’ looting of factories, and so many more things… life is more expensive than it used to be.
 He came here not to flee the fighting, but to support his brother’s university studies… to become a doctor.
 He, himself, was on the road to being an engineer.
 But he’s put everything on hold, works two jobs, helps whoever comes into his shop with a graciousness not often seen, never complains, and is on top of all of this subjected to classist racism from some Lebanese who deem him inferior.

 His dream was to be a mathematics prof, but while he is intelligent, he was one percentile below the required entry level.
 So he studied engineering instead.
 “But my dream was to teach math,” he said.